csharpseattle/CarND-Behavioral-Cloning/writeup_report.md

 ### Collecting Data
 ---

 Data collection was done using the simulator in 'Training Mode.'
 After much trial and error I found that it was not necessary to gather images from a full lap around each track.
 For the first track I drove just past the bridge to the first dirt patch and for the mountain track I drove only half-way around.
+Using the mouse for steering and being careful to drive steady down the center of the road provided me with good data.
+The couple of problem areas on each track were addressed by training the vehicle recovering from the sides of the road.
 Successfully driving autonomously around the entire track while only training on a portion of it was an indication to me that the model generalized to all track conditions and did not overfit the training data.
 In the end I gathered over 3500 images from each track for a total data set size of 7650 images.

 ### Preprocessing Images
 ---